 This past week has been one for the books.
 It started when the Seahawks won in a nail-biter, AND I started a new job.
 More on that later.
 Rewind to several weeks ago.
 I got word that a Sense of Taste recipe won the annual Tupelo Honey Holiday Recipe Contest.

-Tupelo Honey has been my favorite restaurant in the mountain south since my first visit to Asheville over a decade ago.
+Tupelo Honey has been my favorite restaurants in the mountain south since my first visit to Asheville over a decade ago.
 Oh, Asheville, be still my heart.
 Oh, Tupelo Honey, be still my heart times 2.
-If you’re unfamiliar with Asheville, I’ll do my best to describe it to you in a way that doesn’t take an hour.
-It’s in the middle of the rolling hills of the Appalachian mountains, where, despite being in a city, albeit small, you feel like you’re tucked away in the best and only place on earth.
+Asheville is in the middle of the rolling hills of the Appalachian mountains, where, despite being in a small city, you feel like you’re tucked away in the best and only place on earth.
 The city pulsates with a bright and palpable energy, maybe because of the street artists and folks who live there, who walk around with bare feet and djembe drums slung over their shoulders.
 It’s mostly a brick and iron city, whose relatively untouched Art-Deco Architecture can be attributed to the slow economic growth between the Great Depression and mid-80s.
 There was no money to redevelop, much to the city’s aesthetic credit today.
 The small downtown area is dotted with art galleries, small businesses, co-ops, and restaurants.

 One of the restaurants in the downtown area is the original Tupelo Honey Cafe.
 This place was using local fare and providing jaw-dropping food to its diners far before farm-to-table restaurants and Asheville dining was popular.
 I wouldn’t be surprised if they pioneered the farm-to-table restaurant movement, or in the very least, I wouldn’t be surprised if many FTT restaurants modeled their businesses after this Asheville mainstay.
 Their biscuits and gravy and/or buttermilk pancakes–with a side of bacon, undoubtedly are the best cure for any hangover or hungry belly.
 Their lunch and dinner menu is just as spectacular.